-(a) There shall be a Building Code of Appeals for the purpose of hearing appeals from rulings made by the Inspector of Buildings as provided for in the State Building Code.
-The Select Board shall appoint said Board to consist of five members; one member to be appointed for five years, one member for four years, one member for three years, one member for two years, and one member to serve for one year.
-Thereafter, each member shall serve for five years or until his successor has been appointed.
+(a) There shall be a Building Code_Zoning Board of Appeals for the purpose of hearing appeals from rulings made by the Inspector of Buildings Commissioner as provided for in the State Building Code.
+The Select Board shall appoint said Board to consist of five members; one member to be appointed for five years, one member for four years, one member for two years, and one member to serve for one year.
+Thereafter, each member shall serve for five years or until his the member's successor has been appointed.